top of page

 • Become part of a company that truly cares about both the employee’s and student’s happiness and success!

-CLASSIFICATION: Non-exempt employee; full time; temporary, seasonal work.
+CLASSIFICATION: Non-exempt employee for temporary, seasonal work.

 COMPENSATION: $19.00/hr - $22.00/hr DOE